pymupdf/PyMuPDF-Utilities/jupyter-notebooks/README.md

 * `ocr-illegible.ipynb` - OCR: how to dynamically make unrecognized characters readable
 * `partial-ocr.ipynb` - OCRs a page in full and in partial mode and explain the difference.
 Requires PyMuPDF v1.19.1.
 * `testpage-performance.ipynb` - compare performance of text extraction and search methods, with and without a separately prepared `TextPage` object.
+* `object-algebra.ipynb` - explains details on how points, rectangles quads can be added and multiplied as if they were ordinary numbers.
+This is an extension to the respective [chapter](https://pymupdf.readthedocs.io/en/latest/algebra.html) of the documentation.